Taiwan Coffee: Guide To The Best Taiwanese Beans

 Coffee cultivation serves a vital purpose in this area following a devastating earthquake in 1999 that caused intense soil erosion.
 This coffee isn’t just your morning life saver; it literally saved an entire region of Taiwan thanks to government investment.

 Owned and operated by one determined coffee-loving owner, Dou Coffee has won numerous local blind tastings for its high-quality honey processed Arabica beans.
-The flavours to note in this light roasted coffee are chamomile, pineapple, honey, and winey.
+The flavors to note in this light roasted coffee are chamomile, pineapple, honey, and winey.

 3. Republica Coffee Roasters – The Most Calming